 McAuley Campus Director: Mrs Gail Preston

-Each of our Year Levels have a Year Level Leader and Year Level Learning Advisor who lead the Homeroom teacher team in caring for the academic progress and pastoral care of students.
-In 2018 they are:
+Each of our Year Levels have two Year Level Leaders who lead the homeroom teacher team in caring for the academic progress and pastoral care of students.
+In 2022 they are:

-Year 8: Miss Rachel Berka and Ms Stephanie Tonietto
+Year 8: Miss Rachel Berka and Miss Kassidy Grant-Whiting

 Students also have their learning program tracked and monitored by a Learning Advisor to ensure maximum progress in their academic program: